-Best profile and skill for people implementing practice: To be a clinical health professional (nurse, GP, psychologist, social working in primary health public centres have knowledge about neurocognitive disorders and informal caregiving have knowledge about the development and dynamics of mutual have groups; and to have abilities on group management. practice: have knowledge about neurocognitive disorders and informal caregiving have knowledge about the development and dynamics of mutual if groups; and to have abilities on group management. have knowledge about the development and dynamics of mutual have groups; and to have abilities on group management. groups; and to have abilities on group management.
-Evaluation The evaluation was carried out both by Internal and external parties The evaluation was focused on the impact/ benefit of participating in mutual aid group (pre-test evaluation, 6 and 12 month after start participate in the mutual aid group).
-Item measured: Informal carer: burden, anxiety, depression, time of care, self-perceptio quality of life and health, coping profile, satisfaction with the participation People with dementia: level of cognitive impairment, dependency, use health services.
-Other activities of the project were evaluated with questionnaires (at end of the activity), like training facilitators sessions, seminars, awarer sessions.
-Main recommendations from the evaluation were the following: be enrolling in the training session, health professionals should have compromise with the development of at least 1 mutual health group (Mi in planning the MHG it should be predicted some possible difficulties informal caregivers, like lack of transportation from IC, lack of substitut care while attending MHG session.
-These difficulties can be addressed establishing partnerships with municipalities, NGOs, others to protransportation and volunteers.
+Best profile and skill for To be a clinical health professional (nurse, GP, psychologist, social worker, people implementing speech therapist, among others) working in primary health public centres; to practice: have knowledge about neurocognitive disorders and informal caregiving; to have knowledge about the development and dynamics of mutual help groups; and to have abilities on group management.
+Evaluation The evaluation was carried out both by Internal and external parties The evaluation was focused on the impact/ benefit of participating in the mutual aid group (pre-test evaluation, 6 and 12 month after start to participate in the mutual aid group).
+Item measured: Informal carer: burden, anxiety, depression, time of care, self-perception of quality of life and health, coping profile, satisfaction with the participation People with dementia: level of cognitive impairment, dependency, use of health services.
+Other activities of the project were evaluated with questionnaires (at the end of the activity), like training facilitators sessions, seminars, awareness sessions.
+Main recommendations from the evaluation were the following: b efore enrolling in the training session, health professionals should have to compromise with the development of at least 1 mutual health group (MHG); in planning the MHG it should be predicted some possible difficulties that informal caregivers, like lack of transportation from IC, lack of substitute in care while attending MHG session.
+These difficulties can be addressed by establishing partnerships with municipalities, NGOs, others to provide transportation and volunteers.